How Can Data Increase Arc-On Time in a Welding Operation? | MillerWelds

 These systems can monitor and help control heat input, reduce distortion and minimize over- or under-welding conditions by tracking weld duration and deposition.
 As a result, they can help reduce labor costs and filler metal waste and improve throughput.

-Operators are alerted if a weld is missed or is outside of acceptable parameters so they can correct the problem cost-effectively.
-Training time can also be reduced, as the system guides welders through the weld sequence in real time.
+The system alerts operators if they miss a weld or if it is outside of acceptable parameters so they can correct the problem cost-effectively.
+It can also reduce training time, as the system guides welders through the weld sequence in real time.
 In addition, advanced systems can provide containment of defects and control the weld operation by monitoring every parameter of every weld.

-This provides immediate quality control and allows errors to be correctly quickly.
+This provides immediate quality control and allows errors to be correctly quickly, before a part leaves the original weld cell for secondary weld subassembly, paint, final assembly, or delivery to a customer.

 Boosting the bottom line